boostercloud/booster/docs/README.md

 - Composability: You can use the default rockets or configure your application to suit your needs without adding anything extra.
 - Easier to manage feature sets in different providers: It would be really hard for the core team and contributors to implement and test every new feature in every supported provider, so by providing functionality like rockets, you'll have access to the most advanced features for your provider faster, and the rockets library can be built on-demand for each provider.

-#### Create your own Rocket
+### Create your own Rocket

-> Currently, Rockets work in AWS, we are working on porting them to other providers.
+> Currently, only available to extend your Booster infrastructure with AWS

-A rocket is nothing more than an npm package that extends your current Booster architecture.
-The structure is simple, and it mainly has 2 methods: `mountStack` and `unmountStack`.
-We'll explain what they are in shortly.
+To create a rocket that adds new functionality to your Booster app, you just need to create a npm package and add the characteristics your provider needs.
+For AWS, that's just a main class that contains two functions, `mountStack` and `unmountStack`. *Don't worry about them for now, we'll get to this shortly.*

 *Infrastructure Rocket* interfaces are provider-dependant, so *Infrastructure Rockets* must import the corresponding booster infrastructure package for their chosen provider.
 For AWS, that's `@boostercloud/framework-provider-aws-infrastructure`.
 Notice that, as the only thing we use of that package is the `InfrastructureRocket` interface, you can import it as a dev dependency to avoid including that big package in your deployed lambdas.

-So let's start by creating a new package and adding this dependency:`
+So let's start by creating a new package and adding this dependency:

 ```sh
 mkdir rocket-your-rocket-name-aws-infrastructure